-The next step is to inform members of the intent to borrow funds.
-This is best achieved in a public forum.
-At this time, the board should provide a detailed loan proposal to its members.
-This document should contain the thought process around the decision to borrow, as well as the proposed terms of the loan and plan for repayment.
+The next step is to inform members of the board’s intent to borrow funds.
+A public forum is the best place for this discussion.
+At this time, the board should provide a high-level loan plan to its members.
+The board should have a written summary.
+The presentation should contain a few vital pieces of information: ranging from the thought process around the decision to borrow, how the funds are to be used, the proposed terms of the loan, and the repayment plan.

-It is a best practice to seek more than one loan proposal.
 Too often, boards focus solely on an interest rate without regard to loan structure and credit terms.
-Rarely are loan proposals identical so a careful review is always a good idea.
+Rarely are loan proposals identical so conducting a careful review is always a good idea.